datahub-project/datahub/docs/managed-datahub/slack/saas-slack-app.md

 *Coming soon.*
-This document will cover the full range capabilities available within the Slack app and how you can use them to make data discovery easier and more accessible to you, right where you work.
+This document will cover the full-range capabilities available within the Slack app and how you can use them to make data discovery easier and more accessible to you, right where you work.